Masho Khel: Healthcare

+History

+Masho Khel is well known for a historic event that took place in 1847, when the people of the village refused to pay revenue to Major George Lawrence of British Raj.

 People

 People of Masho Khel are mostly farmers and laborers.
 However, there are also a good number of people working as teachers, civil servants and armed forces personnel.

-Major Crops
+Major crops

 The main crop farmed in the village is wheat.
 Other crops include maize, peas, sunflower, garlic and a variety of decoration flowers.

 Sports

 There are no proper grounds for any sports.
 However, street cricket and volleyball are widely played sports in the village.